 The Shipping Fees Invoice amount will be deducted from the credit card provided by the Client or via direct debit at the end of each Payment Period.

-In order to secure an uninterrupted service to Clients, the Supplier may book an amount on the Clients credit card based on the Shipping Fees applicable and the estimated Shipments volume of the Client for the next Payment Period.
+In order to secure an uninterrupted service to Clients, the Supplier may book an amount on the Client’s default payment method (credit card or bank account in case of Direct Debit) based on the Shipping Fees applicable and the estimated Shipments volume of the Client for the next Payment Period.
 The Client will be notified of such bookings beforehand.

 Once the Shipping Fees Invoice amount has been deducted from the credit card or received via direct debit, the booked amount will either be released or used to secure the Shipments for the next Payment Period.